 As business continued to grow, we once again outgrew our production facility in Little Island this led to us looking for a suitable site closer to home.
 The big under taking was completed when a brand new custom-built production facility was opened in Clonakilty in October 2017.
 The new production facility also includes administration offices, new product development facilities and distribution.

-It will also host a new visitor centre which is due to open in 2020.
+It will also host an immersive visitor centre opened August 2020.
 The vision for the centre is to immerse visitors in the history and tradition of Clonakilty Blackpudding, to offer them an opportunity to see how it’s made, and to highlight the company’s pride in the town it originates from.

 Customers and chefs alike realise the potential of our products and the flexibility they offer.
 While traditionally served as part of a breakfast, the Clonakilty range can also be a special addition to enhance any starter, salad or main course.
 Here are a few of our favourite Clonakilty recipes.